status-im/nim-style-guide/src/03_language.md

 * for "handle" types that manage a resource and thus break under value semantics
 * where shared ownership is intended
 * in reference-based data structures (trees, linked lists)
-* where a stable pointer is needed for 3rd-party compatibility.
+* where a stable pointer is needed for 3rd-party compatibility

 Prefer explicit `ref MyType` where reference semantics are needed, allowing the caller to choose where possible.